Taxation of international executives

 An Israel resident is liable to tax on a capital gain derived or produced in Israel and outside Israel.
 A foreign resident, subject to the provisions of the relevant double taxation treaty, is liable to tax on a capital gain derived or produced in Israel, but is eligible for certain exemptions including capital gains on the sale of shares traded on the Tel Aviv stock exchange and, subject to complex transitional rules and exceptions at 31 December 2008, the sale of shares in private companies.

-As of 1.1.2012., an individual shall be liable to tax on a real capital gain at the rate no greater than 25 percent, and the capital gain shall be deemed the highest bracket of his/her chargeable income.
+As of 1.1.2012, an individual shall be liable to tax on a real capital gain at the rate no greater than 25 percent, and the capital gain shall be deemed the highest bracket of their chargeable income.

 Real capital gain upon a sale of securities in a body of persons where the seller is an individual who was a substantive shareholder (that is - holder of at least 10 percent of the means of control in a company, whether directly or indirectly) when the shares were sold or at any time within 12 months before the sale, shall be charged tax at a rate of no more than 30 percent.